Tavroswyn/StealthChangerDocs/docs/hardware/troubleshooting.md

 - Measure the outside of your top pins.
 You should have 39mm.
 - See [Print Tuning](../getting_started.md#print-tuning)

-- If you have calibrated your print and still experience issues, try the heat treatment method or may need to clean out the bushings:
+- If you have calibrated your print and still experience issues, you may want to try the heat treatment method or you can try cleaning out the bushings:

 !!! tip "Heat Treating"
     If you printed the shuttle and backplate and things are just not smooth or you have slight binding, you can Heat Treat it and here is how.